The Tempest (1979 film): Cast

 The film features cameos by Claire Davenport as Sycorax, Kate Temple as Young Miranda, and Helen Wellington-Lloyd and Angela Wittingham as The Spirits.

 Production

 Development

 Jarman had been working on adapting The Tempest for several years before filming began, working on an adaptation for the stage before settling on a film adaptation.
 He was attracted to Shakespeare's original play due to the themes of forgiveness he saw throughout the text.
 He was concerned with creating a film that struck a balance between aspects of theater and aspects of film, and reworked the text so that his version would not be a straightforward adaptation of the play.
 Jarman stated in his production notes that "I hope to capture something of the mystery and atmosphere of the original without descending to theatrics.
 There are films where magic works."

+The movie was part of a slate of films worth £3 million in all produced by Don Boyd.

 Style

 The film was shot inside Stoneleigh Abbey, Warwickshire.
 Jarman chose the location due to budget constraints, as the abbey created the atmosphere he wanted without needing access to an expansive or exotic set.

 The costuming draws on the styles of multiple eras, meant to serve as "a chronology of 350 years of the play's existence, like the patina on old bronze."
 The combination of styles is made to reference the production history of the play as well as draw on modern aesthetics familiar to 20th century audiences.

 In his production notes, Jarman states that he took stylistic inspiration from films such as Rosemary's Baby (1968) and films produced by Hammer Film Productions.

 Jarman utilizes blue filters and voice-over narration, including the sounds of heavy breathing, to emphasize the film's dream framing device.